-Succession planning and retention continue to be key considerations of the Committee in its review of the total compensation of the named executive officers.
-In early fiscal 2009, we awarded Messrs.
-Farr, Galvin, Monser and Peters 100,000, 10,000, 10,000 and 20,000 shares of restricted stock, respectively.
+As reported in last year's proxy statement, in early fiscal 2009, Messrs.
+Farr, Galvin, Monser and Peters were awarded 100,000, 10,000, 10,000 and 20,000 shares of restricted stock, respectively.
 In making these awards, the Committee took into account the continued financial success of the Company under these key leaders, their valuable and seasoned experience and the challenges the Company faces in its efforts to continue the Company's financial success in the future.
-The Committee believes these awards help meet the Company's retention needs, as each award cliff vests at or near each named executive's officer's normal retirement age of 65.